How is Zeffy free?

 Micro-donations have the potential to drive significant growth for your nonprofit.
 Whether through peer-to-peer campaigns, targeted messaging, or recurring giving programs, small contributions add up over time and strengthen your organization's long-term impact.

-The right tools can help you maximize your impact and appeal to a large number of supporters at once.
-Zeffy’s 100% free fundraising platform helps you create effective campaigns - for every $100 you raise, you get to keep $100.
+The right tools can help you maximize your impact and appeal to a large number of supporters at once and make the donation process as seamless as possible.
+Zeffy's 100% free fundraising platform helps you create effective campaigns - for every $100 you raise, you get to keep $100.

 FAQs on micro-donations